 VCIL staff work with program participants to develop an Independent Living plan and that plan addresses specific goals to living independently and the steps needed to obtain the goals.
 The peer advocate counseling staff work with peers to achieve those goals.
 Residents on our Meals on Wheels program receive one hot and nutritious meal a day which they do not feel they are able to do on their own in their current living situation.
-Another resident worked with one of our Peer Advocate Counselors (PACs) to request a reasonable accommodation for his work place.
+Another resident continued to work with a Peer Advocate Counselor (PACs) to obtain a reasonable accommodation at his work place.
 Our outreach team continues to work to let more people know who VCIL is and what we do with a focus on underserved populations.
-We have a PSA about VCIL and are working on a video for our Youth Transition Program.
+We have a PSA about VCIL and videos are on YouTube for our Youth Transition Program.
 Our PACs travel to schools to discuss what the options are after high school.
 We are still in the process of updating our website to be more accessible and user friendly in addition to having a translate option for people who speak other languages.

 Other outreach techniques include social media (Facebook, Twitter and YouTube), VCIL's website, and outreach to community organizations, the state and other partners about our services/programs.
+With the current pandemic our PACs are really going above and beyond and delivering groceries or providing transportation options.
+In July we sent out over 400 "care packages" to peers which contained masks, sanitizer, a pocket garden, chocolate, note cards and stamps and a Covid-19 resource sheet.
+The responses we received from peers touched our hearts.

 VCIL strives to be accessible and inclusive.
 We have policies and procedures for reasonable accommodations.
-We complete cultural competency assessments and continuously work to be more inclusive of our programming.
+We complete cultural competency assessments and continuously work to be more inclusive of our programming, additional race training will take place in FY'21,

-3. Program Funding:
+- 3. Program Funding: - a.

-a.
 Identify how Town funds, specifically, will be used (i.e., funds will provide "X" amount of units of service.)